zinic/crawl/aspects.md

 ### Purify

-Allows a caster to magically heal a poisoned or diseased character.
-The caster must roll their skill check versus the difficulty of the disease or poison.
+Allows a caster to magically heal a poisoned character.
+The caster must roll their skill check versus the difficulty of the poison.

-Aspect Point Cost: **12 AP**
+Aspect Point Cost: **9 AP**
-<br />Capstone Cost: **12 AP**
+<br />Capstone Cost: **9 AP**

 #### Details